chaozhong2010/HRSID/README.md

 # HRSID
 High resolution sar images dataset (HRSID) is a data set for ship detection, semantic segmentation, and instance segmentation tasks in high-resolution SAR images.
 This dataset contains a total of 5604 high-resolution SAR images and 16951 ship instances.
-ISSID dataset draws on the construction process of the Microsoft Common Objects in Context (COCO) datasets, including SAR images with different resolutions, polarizations, sea conditions, sea areas, and coastal ports.
+HRSID dataset draws on the construction process of the Microsoft Common Objects in Context (COCO) datasets, including SAR images with different resolutions, polarizations, sea conditions, sea areas, and coastal ports.
 This dataset is a benchmark for researchers to evaluate their approaches.
 For HRSID, the resolution of SAR images is as follows: 0.5m, 1 m, and 3 m.

 ### Visualization results
 <div align="center">